KatherineMichel/church-website-and-marketing-on-a-budget/web_development_primer.md

 ![](web-dev-primer/weebly.png)

-Or, "Making a website" can be as sophisticated as assembling all of the underlying code, to create a highly customized website.
+Or, "making a website" can be as sophisticated as assembling all of the underlying code, to create a highly customized website.

 Me using the command line to design a Django Website